JerseyLu/Notes-for-Deep-Learning/README.md

 # Notes-for-Deep-Learning

 This is a personal study note, which includes recent ground-breaking research in the field of deep learning.
 Individuals who are interested at DL are welcome to discuss and study together.  ps: Only used for personal study!

 ## 1. AlexNet

-[AlexNet](https://papers.nips.cc/paper_files/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html) is the name of a convolutional neural network (CNN) architecture, designed by Alex Krizhevsky in collaboration with Ilya Sutskever and Geoffrey Hinton.
+[AlexNet](https://papers.nips.cc/paper_files/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html) is the name of a convolutional neural network (CNN) architecture, designed by *Alex Krizhevsky* in collaboration with *Ilya Sutskever* and *Geoffrey Hinton*.
 Alexnet competed in the ImageNet Large Scale Visual Recognition Challenge on 2012.
 The network achieved a top-5 error of 15.3%, more than 10.8 percentage points lower than that of the runner up.

 ### The Architecture

-* ReLU Function:
+* ** ReLU Function:**

   In terms of training time with gradient descent, the non-saturating nonlinearity(ReLU) is faster than these saturating nonlinearities(sigmoid, tanh).

-* Training on Multiple GPUs:
+* **Training on Multiple GPUs:**

   Alexnet runs on two GPUs.
 Half of the kernels (or neurons) are handled by each GPU, and the GPUs only communicate at particular layers.

-* Local Response Normalization:
+* **Local Response Normalization:**

   ReLUs have the desirable property that they do not require input normalization to prevent them from saturating.
 This sort of response normalization implements a form of lateral inhibition, which can improve the generalization ability of neural networks.

-* Overlapping Pooling:
+* **Overlapping Pooling:**

   overlapping pooling: Pooling size > stride size

   traditional local pooling: Pooling size = stride size

   Model with overlapping pooling has a better performance than the traditional local pooling, and can avoid overfitting.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/104020492/230723149-71551e46-a06b-4c18-8c00-e7d8d03411e7.png" width="65%" height="40%" />
 </div>

 The code is from the book--[Dive into Deep Learning](https://d2l.ai/).

 ```python
 import time
 import torch